Kinder Morgan to buy El Paso for $21 billion

-Kinder Morgan Inc struck a $21 billion (13 billion pounds) deal to buy rival El Paso Corp, combining the two largest North American natural gas pipeline companies and making a big bet on the fast-growing market for that fuel.
+NEW YORK/HOUSTON Kinder Morgan Inc (KMI.N) struck a $21 billion (13 billion pounds) deal to buy rival El Paso Corp EP.N, combining the two largest natural gas pipeline operators in North America in a huge bet on the fast-growing market for that fuel.

+The cash and stock deal announced on Sunday values El Paso at a 37 percent premium to its Friday market value, and comes as Exxon Mobil Corp (XOM.N) and other oil majors are spending billions of dollars to develop and produce shale gas and crude oil in areas with poor infrastructure.

+The combined El Paso and Kinder Morgan would own about 80,000 miles of pipe stretching from coast to coast, and could demand higher transport fees from oil and gas producers, which could then raise the prices that power companies and other end users pay for gas.

-El Paso already owned the largest natural gas pipeline system in North America, with more than 43,000 miles of pipelines.
-The combined company would own 67,000 miles of natural gas pipelines and another 13,000 miles of pipelines to move refined products and other fuels, Kinder Morgan said on Sunday.
+El Paso already owned the largest natural gas pipeline system in North America, with more than 43,000 miles of pipe.
+The combined company would own 67,000 miles of natural gas pipe and another 13,000 miles of pipelines to move refined products and other fuels.

 "We believe that natural gas is going to play an increasingly integral role in North America," Kinder Morgan Chief Executive Richard Kinder said in a statement.
 "We are delighted to be able to significantly expand our natural gas transportation footprint at a time when it seems likely that domestic natural gas supply and demand will grow at attractive rates for years to come."